 1.1 The contract is between All Leisure Holidays Limited trading as “Swan Hellenic” (‘The Company’) and each person booking with the Company (including the parents or guardian of any person under 18 years of age) (“the Passengers”).
 Please note that information contained in the section headed “General Information” in our brochure or in these or any other comparable sections, and any other relevant information on our website also form part of your contract with the Company.

-1.2 The Lead Passenger warrants as a fundamental term of the contract that he/she has read these terms and conditions and has the authority to and agrees to be bound by them.
-Furthermore that he/she is authorised by each Passenger named on the confirmation invoice (and, where such passenger is under 18, by his or her parents or guardian) to enter into a contract with the Company on their behalf.
+1.2 The Lead Passenger warrants as a fundamental term of the contract that he/she has read and agrees these terms and conditions and has the authority by each Passenger named on the confirmation invoice to be bound by them.
 Unless otherwise indicated, the Lead Passenger warrants that the Passenger information given may be used by the Company or its partners for future marketing purposes.

-1.3 No contract exists until the Company has received the full deposit (or, where appropriate, the full price) and a confirmation invoice has been issued.
-Please note that a contract will exist even if the Company is unable to confirm all holiday details (e.g. flights) at the time of booking.
+1.3 A binding contract comes in to place when you pay the full deposit (or where appropriate the full price) and a confirmation invoice is issued even if the Company is unable to confirm all holiday details (e.g. flights) at the time of booking.
 A confirmation invoice will be sent to the Lead Passenger.
-There is no charge for any payment made by debit card or payment of a deposit by credit card but a 2% charge will be made for any subsequent payments made by credit or charge card to cover the charges made by credit card companies.
+There is no charge for any payment made by debit card or payment of a deposit by credit or charge card but a charge will be made for any subsequent payments made by credit or charge card to cover the charges made by credit card companies.

-1.4 All details on the confirmation invoice (and on any additional documents produced by the Company) will be deemed to have been accepted unless the Company receives notification to the contrary in writing from the Lead Passenger immediately that the confirmation invoice is received.
+1.4 The accuracy of all details on the confirmation invoice (and on any additional documents produced by the Company) will be deemed to have been accepted unless the Company receives notification to the contrary from the Lead Passenger immediately that the confirmation invoice is received.
 If you have not received your confirmation invoice within 7 days of booking your cruise please contact us immediately.
 If any errors in the spelling of Passengers names (as they appear on their passport) are not immediately identified and reported, any cost of rectifying the same at a subsequent date must be met by the Passenger.
-Please note that Passengers not following these instructions will be fully liable for any costs that may subsequently be incurred in rectifying errors at a later date.
+Please note that Passengers not following these instructions will be fully liable for any costs that may subsequently be incurred in rectifying these spelling errors at a later date.
 In the case of flight tickets and e-tickets these must be checked by Passengers and the Company must be notified of any errors immediately.

 1.5 It is expressly agreed that all Passengers and their luggage are carried subject to the Conditions of Carriage of the airlines and shipping company used, some of which limit or exclude liability.
-Copies of these conditions are available on request.
-Any compensation payable for non-performance or improper performance of land, sea and air carriage services shall be limited in accordance with the international conventions which govern such services by the carrier.
+Any compensation payable by the Company for non-performance or improper performance of land, sea and air carriage services shall be limited in accordance with the international conventions which govern such services by the carrier.
 See paragraphs 12 and 13.

-1.6 For bookings made through an approved ABTA Travel Agent, the Agent holds any monies paid on behalf of the Company.
+1.6 For bookings made through an approved ABTA Travel Agent, the Agent holds any monies paid on behalf of the customer for the Company.

 2 THE BOOKING PROCESS